ychoi1001/PizzaOrderWebsite/README.md

 ## Overview

 The Pizza Order Website Project is a web application designed to allow users to place pizza orders online.
 It features an intuitive interface for selecting pizza options, customizing orders, and processing payments.
-The project is built using PHP, HTML, CSS, and JavaScript, with a focus on creating a seamless user experience for pizza ordering.
+The project is built using PHP, HTML, CSS, AJAX, and JavaScript, with a focus on creating a seamless user experience for pizza ordering.

 ## Features